jonathanmorgan/python_utilities/README.md

 ### For either option, database packages

-For database packages, you'll need to load the requirements file for each database you want to interact with (right now `requirements_pgsql.txt` for postgresql and `rewuirements_mysql.txt` for MySQL).
+For database packages, you'll need to load the requirements file for each database you want to interact with (right now `requirements_pgsql.txt` for postgresql and `requirements_mysql.txt` for MySQL).
 Whichever you install, you'll also need to make sure you installed the client and client-dev libraries for each database you use.

 ### /beautiful\_soup/*